bluurryy/cargo-insert-docs/README.md

 ## FAQ

-- **Why don't I just insert the readme into the crate docs with `#![doc = include_str!("../README.md")]`?**
+- **Why not just use `#![doc = include_str!("../README.md")]`?**

-  `cargo-insert-docs` does not just extract the raw markdown from the crate documentation, it also resolves doc links and processes code sections to remove `#` prefixed lines and add `rust` to the start.
+  `cargo-insert-docs` does not just extract the raw markdown from the crate documentation, it also resolves doc links and removes `#` prefixed lines from code sections and adds `rust` to their start.
 If you included the readme you would have to write any doc links yourself and code blocks with hidden lines or `compile_fail` annotations would not render right in the readme.

   Furthermore the readme might include things like a header, badges, license that you wouldn't want to include in the crate documentation.